intercept/intercept-database/docs/intro/config-file.rst

       isThisALongQuery=1 AND
       queriesCanBeMultiline=1 AND
       thatsWhyILikeYAML=5;
+     queryWithOptions:
+      query: SELECT NOW(), tinyIntValue FROM MyTable;
+      parseDateType: array #I want this specific statement to return DateTime values in array format
+      parseTinyintAsBool: true #I want this specific statement to return my tinyInt as a boolean in dbResultTo(Parsed)Array

     global:
      enableDynamicQueries: true #Allow queries to be created from SQF, if false only statements from config are allowed